Advanced Audio Coding: Background

 The discrete cosine transform (DCT), a type of transform coding for lossy compression, was proposed by Nasir Ahmed in 1972, and developed by Ahmed with T. Natarajan and K. R. Rao in 1973, publishing their results in 1974.
 This led to the development of the modified discrete cosine transform (MDCT), proposed by J. P. Princen, A. W. Johnson and A. B. Bradley in 1987, following earlier work by Princen and Bradley in 1986.
-The MP3 audio coding standard introduced in 1994 used a hybrid coding algorithm that is part MDCT and part FFT.
+The MP3 audio coding standard introduced in 1992 used a hybrid coding algorithm that is part MDCT and part FFT.
 AAC uses a purely MDCT algorithm, giving it higher compression efficiency than MP3.
+Development further advanced when Lars Liljeryd introduced a method that radically shrank the amount of information needed to store the digitized form of a song or speech.

-AAC was developed with the cooperation and contributions of companies including Bell Labs, Fraunhofer IIS, Dolby Laboratories, LG Electronics, NEC, NTT Docomo, Panasonic, Sony Corporation, ETRI, JVC Kenwood, Philips, Microsoft, and NTT.
-It was officially declared an international standard by the Moving Picture Experts Group in April 1997.
+AAC was developed with cooperation between AT&T Labs, Dolby, Fraunhofer IIS (who developed MP3) and Sony Corporation.
+AAC was officially declared an international standard by the Moving Picture Experts Group in April 1997.
 It is specified both as Part 7 of the MPEG-2 standard, and Subpart 4 in Part 3 of the MPEG-4 standard.
+Further companies have contributed to development in later years including Bell Labs, LG Electronics, NEC, Nokia, Panasonic, ETRI, JVC Kenwood, Philips, Microsoft, and NTT.